 Emergency Responder Radio Coverage

-Senior Living Facilities Must-Have Infrastructures: In-Building Emergency Responder Radio Coverage (ERRC)
+In-Building Emergency Responder Radio Coverage System (ERRC):

 Following the tragedy of 9/11, the International Fire Code and the National Fire Protection Association developed requirements to remedy the shortfall of First Responders radio coverage within buildings.
-Since 2009, the International Fire Code has required in-building emergency responder radio coverage for all new construction, this was subsequently revised to include existing buildings unless waived by a fire official.
+Since 2009, the International Fire Code has required in-building emergency responder radio coverage system for all new construction, this was subsequently revised to include existing buildings unless waived by a fire official.
 The National Fire Protection Association has also updated its requirements to include ERRC.

 What is ERRC and Why is it a Must-Have Infrastructure for Senior Living Facilities?

-ERRC is life safety issue.
+Emergency responder radio coverage in buildings is life safety issue.
 When first responders are dispatched to your facility, they require dependable radio coverage.
 In-building radio coverage plays a critical role in case of an emergency by ensuring that emergency responders’ radios work everywhere inside the building.

 Remedying this problem is a complex undertaking.
 The solution requires skilled technicians, measuring equipment, coordination with local fire and emergency officials, fire alarm companies, and requires an FCC license.

-ERRCs for New Construction of Senior Living Facilities
+Emergency Responder Radio Coverage System for New Construction of Senior Living Facilities

 - Install ERRC at the time of construction